 Scan in link means that the radio will only attempt to resume scanning when in a linked state that has had no activity (mic PTT, modem, or ACC PTT) for the programmed length of time.
 If you are NOT working in a linked mode, such as using non-ALE frequencies on a net, the auto-start of the ALE scan will not interrupt what you are doing.

-- NOTE: It is recommended that if you are operating unattended to make this setting Scan.
+- Auto-start Type is also selectable from a combo box in the upper center of the program just to the left of the A-SCAN button.
+NOTE: It is recommended that if you are operating unattended to make this setting Scan.
 That way a restart will always happen after a pre-programmed timeout. (many folks use around 10 minutes).
-F8101ALEv2 allows “front panel” adjustment of this feature.

 RadCommSoft Note 05/04/2019 (May the Fourth be with You)